Cozy Little Christmas

 "Cozy Little Christmas" is a Christmas song by American singer Katy Perry.
 It was released exclusively on Amazon Music on November 15, 2018, and later distributed to all platforms on November 1, 2019.
 She wrote and produced the song with Greg Wells and Ferras Alqaisi.

 "Cozy Little Christmas" was written about Perry's time spent with her family in Copenhagen for Christmas.
 The track's lyrics discuss prioritizing love and affection over gifts.
-It charted at number 10 in Croatia, number 22 in the United Kingdom and Belgium, and number 53 in the United States.
-The song also reached number one on the Billboard Adult Contemporary chart.
+It charted at number 10 in Croatia, number 22 in the United Kingdom and Belgium, number 32 in Germany, number 37 in Austria, number 49 in Switzerland, and number 53 in the United States.
+The song also reached number one on the US Billboard Adult Contemporary chart.
 A music video was released on December 2, 2019.
-The track has been certified platinum by Recording Industry Association of America (RIAA).

 Music and composition

 Katy Perry announced the song on Twitter, posting a four-second audio clip of it on November 14, 2018, with the caption that she was "Bout to sleigh in an hour".
 It is her second Christmas song after "Every Day Is a Holiday", which was released in 2015.
 Perry co-wrote and co-produced "Cozy Little Christmas" with Greg Wells and Ferras Alqaisi.
 She called it "one of my favorite songs I've written".

 Perry wrote the song about spending Christmas in Copenhagen with her family.
 "Cozy Little Christmas" runs for 3 minutes and 2 seconds.
 It is a "whimsical" Christmas song featuring jingle bells and lyrics about not needing gifts at Christmas time because love is more important.
 Perry sings "I don't need diamonds or sparkly things" and "you can't buy this feeling" along with "Nothing lights my fire or wraps me up baby like you do" in the chorus.